-The best gaming headsets are going on sale for Black Friday and throughout the end of November, and we're here to help you find the best deals on a new pair of cans.
+The best gaming headsets are on sale this holiday season, and we're here to help you find the best deals on a new pair of cans.
 Peripherals like headsets are in the perfect price range to make great gifts as we head into the holidays, plus they can be great compliments to make sure you're getting the most out of the best gaming PCs as you upgrade.

 Headsets make for a perfect way to get high-quality audio without spending big on a surround sound setup, plus they're borderline necessary if you live in a crowded place.
 Some also come with nice extras, like noise cancellation, which you can't get on speakers or soundbars.
 And the built-in microphones make for an easy way to communicate with teammates and coworkers.

 Some content even sounds better on headsets than any other kind of listening device.
 Take ASMR, which is often recorded with binaural microphones meant to mimic the human ear.
 Listening to this type of content on a good headset can make it sound like the speaker is right there in the room with you.

 All these benefits and use cases mean there are a lot of different types of headsets out there, so we're making this list to help you separate the good from the bad as you shop for a gaming headset deal.

 Wired or Wireless? - Wireless lag arguably doesn't matter as much for headsets as it does for other gaming peripherals, since the only input you'll be making with them is via your voice.
 Still, it's never fun to have lag so extreme that your audio and video are out of sync.
 With more wireless headsets communicating over 2.4GHz and above, that's now less of a concern, but you'll pay more for the privilege.